Chang-Yu-Chang/emergent-coexistence/README.md

 ## Step 3.
 Generating the figures and supplementary pdfs

-The main figures Fig.1-4 and supplementary figures Fig.S4-6 are genearting using the following scripts.
+The main figures Fig.1-4 and supplementary figures Fig.S4-6 are generated using the following scripts.

 ```
 $ cd analysis/